eliainnocenti/Rust-Walkthrough/Modules/05-Error-Handling/README.md

 }
 ```

+You can find the code for this section in the [workspace directory](workspace/option_type.rs).

 ## `unwrap` and `expect`

 You can use `unwrap` and `expect` to handle errors in a more concise way.